 Lead Director Pauline Howie, Chief Executive Author Executive Directors Action required The Board is asked to discuss progress within the 2020 delivery programme and:- 1.
 Discuss actions being taken to make improvements.
 2. Discuss work being taken to transform the Service in the 3 strategic work streams.
 Key points This paper highlights performance for our Hear and Treat and See and Treat performance measures and includes updates from the Clinical Services Transformation Programme, Enabling Technology and Workforce Development strategic work streams.
 Each programme has active risk registers which are reviewed at each of the Programme Boards.
-Clinical Services Transformation 34.9% of patients were managed at home or an alternative to hospital in April 2019.
-A change was made in December 2018 to transfer additional calls to NHS 24 in order that patients receive the most appropriate care.
-The data shows this has made a positive impact on Hear and Treat outcomes and the first four data points of 2019 show improvement is being sustained with over 15% of callers receiving a Hear and Treat outcome - this is the highest percentage recorded, excluding the special cause variation seen over the last two winters, and surpasses our aim of 15%.
-SCOTSTAR North hub went live on 23 April 2019.
-SCOTSTAR North will provide an enhanced response to trauma patients in the North of Scotland, as well as increasing capacity to manage emergency medical retrievals across Scotland.
-Further prompts to dispatch a Specialist Paramedic response for patients triaged within the yellow response category, where this skillset has been identified as appropriate, were added to the system on 16 April 2019.
+Clinical Services Transformation Over 36% of patents were managed at home or an alternative to hospital in July and August 2019, surpassing our 35% aim. • The changes made in December 2018 to improve the number of patients that can be safely managed by telephone triage have been sustained, and there continues to be an upward trend.
+In July and August 2019, 17% of patients were managed by telephone triage surpassing our 15% aim. • Implementation of the Out of Hospital Cardiac Arrest programme is saving more lives, demonstrated by the statistical positive shift in return of spontaneous circulation (ROSC) rates.
+This is a result of continued strengthening of the chain of survival; working with Save A Life for Scotland and to date more than 495,000 members of the public have received bystander CPR awareness.
+The National Defibrillator Network went live in August 2019; and the Service went live with the use of GoodSAM at the end of August 2019 to alert cardiac responders when someone is in cardiac arrest nearby, so that CPR can be started while the ambulance is on the way.

-Doc: TCTTP and Quality Improvement Page 1 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Page 1 Author: Executive Directors Quality Improvement Date: 2019-09-25 Version 1.0 Review Date: Nov 2019 ·